• Log in

 • Free CRM capabilities.
 Manage contacts, track interactions, and build stronger relationships with built-in CRM tools;

 • Social media marketing integration.
-Run coordinated campaigns across email and social media posts with integrations that streamline posting, targeting, and performance tracking.
+Run coordinated campaigns across email and social media platforms, including support for Facebook custom audiences.

 HubSpot is a fine all-in-one marketing solution with built-in CRM, advanced automation, and tools for lead management—ideal for mid-sized teams with more complex needs.
 However, it’s more expensive and less beginner-friendly than GetResponse, which offers a simpler, more affordable solution with all the email marketing essentials users might need.